 “You frighten the hell out of me…” Her voice tailed off as she realised she still didn’t know his real name.

 “Robert.
 Robert Armstrong.”

 She continued gawping at his hand.
 Like his face, there was something not quite right about it.
 Then the penny dropped.
 It was makeup.
 Her gaze travelled up his arm.
-Makeup there, too.
-Bloody hell, he was covered in the stuff!
+There was makeup there, too.
+Bloody hell, he was covered in the stuff.
 Every bare patch of skin was lathered in what looked like very pale foundation.
-Relieved that it was only makeup and not some kind of bizarre skin disease, she finally reached out and shook his hand.
+Relieved it was only makeup and not some kind of bizarre skin disease, she finally reached out and shook his hand.